Abbey-commit/Python-Real-World-Projects/project_0/README.md

 With the `pip-compile` command, the list of required packages in the `pyproject.toml` can be turned into a complete list of packages to install.
+Update the project.toml to project 1.1 requirement condition.

 ```bash
 pip-compile --all-extras -o requirements-dev.txt